-This Outdoor Gear For Good Company Proved You Can Be A Benefit Corporation From Day One
+This Outdoor-Gear-For-Good Company Proves You Can Be A Benefit Corporation From Day One

 In 2016, Cotopaxi selected five nonprofits operating in Myanmar, sub-Saharan Africa, India, Latin America, the Middle East, and Europe, which supports what Smith calls the three pillars that support a pathway out of poverty: health, education, and livelihoods.
 Because it’s a privately held company, Cotopaxi doesn’t release financials, but its investment in the Myanmar-based nonprofit Proximity Designs, which offers irrigation tools and technical support to farmers working in the region, resulted in the nonprofit expanding its household user base to 86,709, who saw their annual incomes rise by $254 (substantial growth for workers who earn, on average, $1 to $3 per day).
 Cotopaxi grants have also facilitated the delivery of 1,703 antimalarial mosquito nets to refugees living in camps in sub-Saharan Africa, and bolstered the academic achievements of students in India and South America.

 On a recent trip back to South America, Smith managed to find and reconnect with Egdar, who is now in his early twenties and, with Smith’s support, training to be a tour guide.
-Smith’s past in South America continues to impact the way he does business: Recollecting time he spend in Bolivia, where many llama farmers in the Andes mountains live in extreme poverty, making only around $200 per year, Smith is sourcing llama wool from the farmers to use as lining in Cotopaxi jackets and sweaters.
-The brand will be buying hundreds of thousands of llama wool from the farmers this year.
+Smith’s past in South America continues to impact the way he does business.
+Recollecting time he spent in Bolivia, where many llama farmers in the Andes mountains live in extreme poverty, making only around $200 per year, Smith is sourcing llama wool from the farmers to use as lining in Cotopaxi jackets and sweaters.
+The brand will be buying hundreds of thousands of pounds of llama wool from the farmers this year.
 “We’re able to have a tremendous impact on their livelihoods,” Smith says.
 “We can really have impact through our supply chain by taking our purchasing power and using it for good.”

 Cotopaxi’s business model has not, contrary to the concerns of Smith’s attorney, proven a hindrance when it comes to the actual business side of things.
-Early in its fundraising process, Smith met with Kirsten Green of Forerunner Ventures, Silicon Valley’s only all-female venture capital firm, which has an uncanny sense of which companies are going to blow up the millennial market (Warby Parker, Birchbox, and Glossier are some of its investees).
+Early in its fundraising process, Smith met with Kirsten Green of Forerunner Ventures, a Silicon Valley venture capital firm with an uncanny sense of which companies are going to blow up the millennial market (Warby Parker, Birchbox, and Glossier are some of its investees).
 “More and more customers in the millennial bracket and younger are looking to spend their money on more than just material things—they’re looking for experiences, and they’re looking for brands that have a message that they can connect with,” Green tells Fast Company.
 Smith’s commitment to building a brand around both experience and ethics drew and sustained her interest as an investor; Cotopaxi has now taken its commitment one step further and become certified as a B Corporation (a structurally different but ethically similar designation to a benefit corporation), which further clarifies its impact commitments.

-Cotopaxi is by no means alone in the cause-branding approach (Patagonia, for instance, donated all of its nearly $10 million in Black Friday sales in 2016 to nonprofits grassroots environmental nonprofits), but Smith hopes he’s paving a fresh approach for how brands can engage with consumers and do actual good in the world.
+Cotopaxi is by no means alone in the cause-branding approach (Patagonia, for instance, donated all of its nearly $10 million in Black Friday sales in 2016 to grassroots environmental nonprofits), but Smith hopes he’s paving a fresh approach for how brands can engage with consumers and do actual good in the world.
 Cotopaxi hosts 24-hour “adventure race” events throughout the year, called Questivals, in which teams perform community service projects while exploring their city—in 2016, each Questival raised several thousand dollars for the International Rescue Committee, and resulted in nearly 2,000 food donations to homeless shelters, and 322 trees planted.
-This year, the brand is hosting around 70 Questivals, and expect the impact to be even greater.
-“We’re a tiny, brand new company, and we’re able to make an impact in the world,” Smith says.
+This year, the brand is hosting around 70 Questivals and expects the impact to be even greater.
+“We’re a tiny, brand-new company, and we’re able to make an impact in the world,” Smith says.
 “If we got more companies thinking in this way, that impact would only grow.”